For your peace of mind

 A. On the Ceela Naturals web site, credit card transactions are guaranteed to be fully safe according to the SSL encrypting standard (Secure Socket Layer).
 This means that your financial information is encrypted using not just one but two keys to make it secure and confidential during transmission over the internet.

 At our end, to guarantee your security, we’ve made our IT systems and facilities PCI (Payment Card Industry) compliant.
 This standard has been developed by Visa and MasterCard.
 Your credit card number is encrypted, and both electronic and physical security of the data has to be maintained at these high standards.

 Q. How do you know which pages are secure?

-A. Look for 'https:' in the url (rather than the normal 'http:') or for the little padlock on the bottom right had side of the page if you are using Internet Explorer or Firefox; an unbroken key if you are using Netscape.
+A. Look for 'https:' in the URL (rather than the normal 'http:') or for the little padlock on the bottom right hand side of the page if you are using Internet Explorer or Firefox; an unbroken key if you are using Netscape.